loopbackio/loopback.io/pages/en/contrib/Translating_articles.md

  - Add `lang` attribute with the appropriate value.
 1. Start translating the content!
 1. Make sure your navigation sidebar `_data/sidebars/xx_lb_sidebar.yml` contains a link to your article somewhere (ideally in a logical location).
+1. Add the `translated: true` property for the article in the sidebar file.

 ### Front matter example